We are often asked how the Pagely® Managed WordPress hosting service compares to WordPress.com VIP®. So we did the research.

 VIP caters to the highest profile publishers on an invitation/application basis.

-Clients hail from industries that include higher education, e-commerce, SaaS, Sports, startups, agencies, publishers and enterprise businesses.
+Pagely works directly with clients that hail from industries that include higher education, e-commerce, SaaS, Sports, startups, agencies, publishers and enterprise businesses.

 Accepted customers are encouraged to work with a VIP agency partner or have a vetted and skilled internal development team.
 Candidates for VIP hosting are typically those that, for example, get several million pageviews a month.